brandiseeley/ai-makerspace-course/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+##### ✅ Answer:

+At a high level, an `AgentCard` is an advertisement of the capabilities of an agent.
+Other agents can read this card to see what it does and decide if and how to use it.
+The main parts are:

+- `name`.
+It's a string.
+It's the name.
+- `description`.
+It's a string.
+It's the description.
+Still pretty simple.
+- `url`.
+This is the URL at which we can access the agent.
+- `version`.
+The version of the agent.
+- `default_input_modes`.
+Similar to a `Content-Type` header in HTTP, this is telling us what formats we can send stuff to our agent in.
+- `default_output_nodes`.
+Same as above, except it's what we can expect from the agent.
+- `capabilties`.
+Some miscellaneous tasks that the agent may or may not be capable of, like streaming.
+- `skills`.
+A list of `AgentSkill` objects.
+These are basically the tools that the agent itself uses, kind of.
+It's what we're advertizing as the skills our agent can do, and might not directly align with the actual tools our agents is using, as we're creating an abstraction.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+##### ✅ Answer:

+Just like at the beginning of the internet when we realized we needed something like HTTP, we're at an era where everyone and their dog is implementing agents.
+We need a way for us and our dogs to interact (communicate) between each other cleanly.
+We _could_ build from the ground up every time we want to talk between agents, we don't _need_ this protocol, but if enough of us are requiring this type of communication, we might as well agree on a protocol so that we don't have to communicate about it as much or build as much ground-up code.

 ### 🚧 Advanced Build: